 In a team, different individuals have different roles to play.

-Here are four roles for a team: Leader, Facilitator, Coach or a Member.
+Here are four roles for a team: Leader, Facilitator, Coach or Member.

-The role of a leader to provide direction to the team, vision to the team, motivation to the team and establishes ground rules for working with each other.
-What sort of communication will happen, how things will be reported.
+The role of a leader is to provide direction to the team, vision to the team, motivation to the team, and establishes ground rules for working with each other.
+What sort of communication will happen, and how will things be reported?
 All these ground rules are set by the leader.
-The role of leader, of course, is to make the successful completion of the team goal.
-So sets the goal, clarifies the goal, provides direction, and also if there are regular meetings to be held then the leader is responsible for preparing for those meetings and conducting those meetings effectively.
-Team leader assigns individual roles to team members.
+The role of the leader, of course, is to make the successful completion of the team goal.
+So sets the goal, clarifies the goal, provides direction, and also, if there are regular meetings to be held, then the leader is responsible for preparing for those meetings and conducting those meetings effectively.
+The team leader assigns individual roles to team members.

-Facilitator many a time doesn’t have a formal authority, the facilitator helps the team to make the decision.
-Even if a leader is acting as a facilitator, then the leader is asking team or helping the team to make those decisions.
-The facilitator helps the team to understand objectives and supports the team on how to achieve that objective.
-That’s how he or she facilitates the team towards the goal.
+The facilitator, many a time, doesn't have formal authority.
+The facilitator helps the team to make the decision.
+Even if a leader acts as a facilitator, the leader is asking the team or helping the team make those decisions.
+The facilitator helps the team to understand objectives and supports the team on how to achieve that objectives.
+That's how he or she facilitates the team towards the goal.

-Coach provides one-to-one support after training.
+The coach provides one-to-one support after training.
 If a team member has been trained with something, the coach is someone who provides support after the training.
-The coaching is one-to-one training and if there’s any problem team faces coach would be the first person to go to.
+The coaching is one-to-one training and if there's any problem team faces coach would be the first person to go to.
 These rules might overlap.
 A coach might be the same person as the team leader.
-When we are talking about coaching, let’s understand the GROW Model of coaching that will help us in understanding the coaching concept better.
+When we are talking about coaching, let's understand the GROW Model of coaching that will help us understand the coaching concept better.

-- Goal: In coaching, the first thing is to understand what the team wants to achieve?
+- Goal: In coaching, the first thing is understanding what the team wants to achieve.
 What is the objective?